NoahJamesChristiansen/template-information-site/_posts/2023-09-22-guattari-gaming.md

 ---
 layout: default
 title:  "Guattari Gaming - Using Guattari in the Debate Metagame"
+summary: "An introduction to the philosopher Félix Guattari in the debate battles metagame."
 date:   2023-09-22 00:35:05 -0500
 tags: theory game
 ---